 Add 60 uL of D10 to wells corresponding to virus only and virus plus cells control wells.
 Add 120 uL of D10 to media only and cells only control wells.
 See Figure 5 for an example plate layout.

 Dilute virus to ~2-4x106 RLU per mL.
-Add 60 uL of diluted virus to all of the wells containing serum dilutions and the virus only and virus plus cells wells.
+Add 60 uL of diluted virus to all wells containing serum dilutions and the virus only and virus plus cells control wells.

 Incubate virus and serum at 37 C for 1 hr.